-Support Group Leaders: Of the hundreds of phone calls received by NAMI-GC each month, a majority are from callers
+Support Group Leaders: Of the hundreds of phone calls received by NAMI Chicago each month, a majority are from callers

 seeking emotional support.
 There is a need for support groups dealing with specific needs including: parents, spouses, siblings, adult children, specific ethnic groups, or persons diagnosed with a mental illness.